 *Asparagus is a perennial rather than an annual.
 But since I’m talking about low-maintenance vegetables, I have to mention this easy-to-grow crop.
 Plant it once and get years of harvests!
 It’s in the pretty good category because it needs to be eaten or processed soon after harvesting.

 **Tomatoes: Grow a determinate variety to get a bumper crop that is harvested all at once.
 Sit tomatoes out at room temperature for 2-3 days, then process after that.
-Here’s my favorite method for preserving tomatoes in small batches.
+I like to freeze tomatoes in small batches until I have enough to make sauce.
 Try the San Marzano tomato—an heirloom that is excellent for making sauces.

 Are you looking for more strategies to grow food with the time you have?
 You’ll find loads of information just like this in my book, The Suburban Micro-Farm.

 If you’re looking for the ultimate low-maintenance crop that doesn’t mind being ignored completely, herbs are it.

 These herbs are perennial.
 Planted once, they come back every year without any work on your part.
 They are also easy to use in the kitchen.
 If you live in hardiness zones 7-10, you may also want to grow rosemary.

 Fresh herbs are potent sources of nutrients, so adding just a tiny bit to meals can have a healthful effect.
 Try adding a handful of diced chives to mashed potatoes, fresh oregano leaves to pasta or pizza sauce, or fresh thyme leaves to rotisserie chicken or vegetable soup.